 In an atmosphere of personal support and encouragement, Stonehill students have limitless opportunities to explore their passions and to build strong practical skills.
 Our faculty members, academic advisors and campus mentors help students navigate a variety of disciplines to design a plan that is the right fit for their life goals.

-Every first-year student is assigned a faculty advisor by the Office of Academic Services & Advising, but academic advising at Stonehill extends into many other on-campus resources.
+Every first-year student is assigned a faculty advisor by Academic Advising, but academic advising at Stonehill extends into many other on-campus resources.
 Academic advisors are encouraged to develop ongoing relationships with students that go well beyond course selection to encompass short and long-term goal-setting and planning.

 Pre-Professional Advising programs provide recommendations for meeting undergraduate requirements, suggestions for advancement to graduate study, and other guidance for students who intend to pursue a career in a specific field.
 Stonehill offers pre-professional advising programs in a number of disciplines, including:

 At Stonehill, we offer a curriculum that provides a firm foundation for students intending to apply to professional school, and we have an immensely talented faculty who are truly dedicated to helping students achieve their goals.
 A student's success ultimately comes down to his or her commitment, perseverance, drive and academic ability.

 A Pre-Law Advising program at Stonehill College is for students interested in pre-law and is coordinated by the Pre-Law Advisor, Professor Robert R. Rodgers.
 There is no required academic program for pre-law students.

 Students interested in attending law school can meet with student pre-law advisors during their first two years to discuss their curricular choices and preparing for the law school admissions process.